-- Essential literature.
+• Essential literature.
 Tell the reader what the field knows about your topic.
 Identify a research gap and communicate how you fit into this academic conversation.
-Explain how you will extend, challenge or clarify some gap. - Remember, the dissertation proposal cannot contain all the literature you think is important for your topic.
-You only need to include enough material to contextualize your research question and proposed contribution.
+Explain and argue how specifically you will extend, challenge or clarify one aspect of the literature.